USMLE Step 1 Policy

 POLICY

-- All students are required to pass the USMLE Step 1 exam in order to graduate from the School.
-Students are allowed a finite number of attempts at the USMLE Step 1, as specified in the SOM Bylaws and Regulations.
+1. All students must pass the USMLE Step 1 exam as a graduation requirement for the School of Medicine.
+Students are allowed a finite number of attempts at the USMLE Step 1 as specified in the School's Bylaws and Regulations.

-- Students who do not pass USMLE Step 1 on the first attempt will be placed on Academic Warning.
+2. Students who do not pass USMLE Step 1 on the first attempt will be placed on Academic Warning.
 Students who do not pass USMLE Step 1 on the second attempt will be placed on Academic Probation.
-Failure to pass the exam after the maximum allowable attempts as outlined in the SOM Bylaws and regulations is grounds for a dismissal recommendation by the Committee on Student Promotions (CSP).
+Failure to pass the exam after the maximum allowable attempts and within 1 year of completing the pre-clerkship curriculum phase is grounds for a dismissal recommendation by the Committee on Student Promotions (CSP) as outlined in the School's Bylaws and Regulations (Regulation 80, D, 1, a, v).

-- All students are required to complete USMLE Step 1 on or before the Sunday prior to the start of the Transition to Clerkships course.
-The specific date will be published at the beginning of the academic year and reviewed in Second Year Orientation.
+1. All students are required to complete USMLE Step 1 on or before the Sunday prior to the start of the Clerkship Intersessions course.
+The specific date will be published at the beginning of the academic year.

-- Students who do not meet this deadline and do not have prior written approval to defer their clerkship and extend their study period, will be required to take a leave of absence for the academic year and complete the USMLE Step 1 exam before returning to begin clerkships.
+2. Students who do not meet this deadline and do not have prior written approval to defer their clerkship and extend their study period, may be eligible for dismissal and will be required to meet with the CSP to create a plan for taking Step 1.

-- Students planning to take a year off for research, an advanced degree or other activity, must complete the USMLE Step 1 exam prior to beginning their year off.
+3. Students planning to take a year off for research, an advanced degree, or other activity, must complete the USMLE Step 1 exam prior to beginning their year off.

 PROCEDURE

 Students who do not pass USMLE Step 1 on the first attempt will be placed on Academic Warning.
-Students may remain in and complete their first clerkship.
-If a student does not wish to remain in the first clerkship, they must notify the Dean of Students and the Curriculum Manager of this decision within in one week of receiving their Step 1 score.
+Students may remain in and complete the clerkship in which they are enrolled.
+If a student does not wish to remain in the clerkship, they must notify the Associate Dean for Students and the Curriculum Manager of this decision within 48 hours of their Step 1 score being posted.

-All students who do not pass Step 1 on the first attempt must meet with the Dean of Students, the Director of Student Development and the Director of the Office of Student Learning and Educational Resources to develop a plan, including a take and complete date, to prepare for the second attempt.
-The plan must then be submitted to and approved by the Committee on Student Promotions. - Third Attempt
+All students who do not pass Step 1 on the first attempt must meet with the Dean of Students and the Director of the Office of Student Learning and Educational Resources to develop a plan, including a take and complete date, to prepare for the second attempt.
+The plan must then be submitted to and approved by CSP.

-All students who do not pass Step 1 on the second attempt must meet with the Dean of Students, the Director of Student Development and the Director of the Office of Student Learning and Educational Resources to develop a plan, including a take and complete date, for retaking the exam.
-The plan must then be submitted to and approved by the Committee on Student Promotions.
+All students who do not pass Step 1 on the second attempt must meet with the Associate Dean for Students and the Director of the Office of Student Learning and Educational Resources to develop a plan, including a take and complete date, for the next attempt of the exam.
+The plan must then be submitted to and approved by CSP.

 RESPONSIBILITY